 The PDE4 inhibitor roflumilast is licensed as an add-on to bronchodilator therapy for severe COPD associated with chronic bronchitis and frequent exacerbations.
 It acts as an anti-inflammatory.

 Omalizumab is an anti-IgE antibody administered by subcutaneous injection and is used as add-on therapy to improve asthma control in patients with severe persistent allergic IgE-mediated asthma who have a positive skin test to a perennial aeroallergen.
-Mepolizumab and reslizumab are anti-IL-5 antibodies that are indicated as add-on therapy in severe refractory eosinophilic asthma.
+The anti-IL-5 antibodies mepolizumab and reslizumab and the anti-IL-5-receptor antibody benralizumab are indicated as add-on therapy in severe refractory eosinophilic asthma.